adobe/aepsdk-edgeconsent-android/Documentation/getting-started.md

-# Getting started
+# Adobe Experience Platform Consent for Edge Network

+The Consent for Edge Network mobile extension enables consent preferences collection from your mobile app when using the Adobe Experience Platform Mobile SDK and the Edge Network extension.

-## Configure the Adobe Experience Platform Consent for Edge Network extension in Data Collection UI
+## Configure the Consent extension in Data Collection UI

 1. Log into [Adobe Experience Platform Data Collection](https://experience.adobe.com/data-collection).
 2. From **Tags**, locate or search for your Tag mobile property.